Richard (Rick) Muma was named the 15th president of Wichita State University on May 6, 2021.

-Richard (Rick) Muma was born in Wichita, Kan., but raised in Houston, Texas.
-He earned a Bachelor of Science in Physician Assistant Studies from the University of Texas Medical Branch-Galveston, an MPH in Community Health from the University of Texas Health Science Center-Houston, and a PhD in higher education administration from the University of Missouri-St. Louis.
+Muma, who goes by Rick, was born in Wichita but raised in Houston.
+He earned a Bachelor of Science in Physician Assistant Studies from the University of Texas Medical Branch-Galveston, a Master of Public Health in Community Health from the University of Texas Health Science Center-Houston, and a Ph.D. in higher education administration from the University of Missouri-St. Louis.

 He has more than 30 years of experience as a professor, administrator and physician assistant in internal medicine and infectious diseases.

 Before assuming the executive vice president and provost position in 2018, Muma served as the senior associate vice president for Academic Affairs and Strategic Enrollment Management.